 - D 2 pin is named as INT on Arduino board and is connected with INT pin of W5100

-There is one precautionary measure that the hardware SS pin i.e. pin D 53 is although SPI pin but it cannot be used to select either W5100 or SD card but it should be kept as output or our SPI interface will not work.
+There is one precautionary measure that the hardware SS pin i.e. pin D 53 is although SPI pin but it cannot be used to select either W5100 or SD card but it should be kept as an output or our SPI interface will not work.

 By keeping all these points in our mind we can mount our shield on top of our Arduino board and then connect it to our computer via USB cable.
-Once our sketch (Arduino program made in IDE) is uploaded we can disconnect our board from computer and then power it by using external power supply.
+Once our sketch (Arduino program made in IDE) is uploaded we can disconnect our board from the computer and then power it by using an external power supply.

 ASSIGNING ADDRESSES to ARDUINO ETHERNET SHIELD

-Each and every device that is connected to internet has an address known as IP / MAC address which is analogous to our home addresses.
+Each and every device that is connected to the internet has an address known as IP / MAC address which is analogous to our home addresses.
 As our complete home addresses are unique globally our MAC addresses are also unique.
 IP addresses are may be fixed or changed depending on how we are going to configure our network.
 We will not go in the details of these IP / MAC addresses as our concern is only limited to how our Arduino will get an IP address once it has internet connectivity.
-These addresses help us to identify devices on network so that data can be received or sent from other devices.
+These addresses help us to identify devices on the network so that data can be received or sent from other devices.

 Addresses that are used to identify devices are of two types:

 MAC address is always unique and is assigned to every device during the manufacturing process.
 So our device will already be having a MAC address and it will be written on the sticker attached on our board.
 For IP address assigning we will connect our Arduino board to our router and our router will automatically assign an IP address to our device and it will be fixed unless and until our device is not turned off.
 Once our device is turned off then when we will repeat the same procedure of assigning an IP address we may or may not get a different IP address.
 The main purpose of the router is to manage all IP addresses of that particular area and allows them to communicate.